SudoSunshine/jamf-connect-3X-ea/README.md

 The EA outputs TWO lines (one for JCMB, one for JCLW).
 The "is" operator requires exact match of both lines, so it won't work.
 Use "like" to match individual components.

+**Note:** You cannot search for both components in a single criteria (e.g., `like "JCMB SSP 3.11.0 JCLW Classic 2.45.1"`).
+The newline between lines breaks the match.
+Use separate Smart Groups to track each component.

 ## Architecture Details

 ### Jamf Connect Architecture Changes in 3.0